lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 outline_width
 ~~~~~~~~~~~~~

-Set the width of the outline in pixels.
+Set width of outline in pixels.

 .. raw:: html